- Astronomers and the AAO

 as well as the AAO's Newsletter and Press

-Honours projects are smaller in scale than PhD projects, and aim to provide final year undergraduate students with a research project they can undertake at a level of ~50% of their time over the course of 1-2 semesters (usually starting in January/February, though some schools offer Honours years starting in July).
-Honours students will be expected to write a thesis for their University describing this work, and are often also able to write up results for publication in a refereed scientific journal.
+Honours or Masters projects are smaller in scale than PhD projects, and aim to provide senior undergraduate students with a research project they can undertake at a level of ~50% of their time over the course of their enrolment.
+Honours or Masters students will be expected to write a thesis for their University describing this work, and are often also able to write up results for publication in a refereed scientific journal.

-Some potential honours projects are described listed below.
+Some potential Honours/Masters projects are listed below.
 The nature of research is that some of these projects could be extended and grow into PhD projects.
 Similarly members of staff may have other projects waiting in the wings.
-Astronomy is a subject in which developments move rapidly - so the hot topics by the time an honours project starts could have changed.
+Astronomy is a subject in which developments move rapidly - so the hot topics by the time such a project starts could have changed.
 All projects are worked out by discussion between you and your prospective supervisor, so treat this list as a source of ideas and a starting point.
 If you're interested in subject areas not covered below, you are encouraged to contact relevant AAO astronomers directly.
 Students who are interested in projects in astronomical instrumentation should contact the AAO's Head of Instrumentation, or Jon Lawrence for Instrument Science group.
-Quentin Parker (AAO/Macquarie Lecturer, qap -@- ics.mq.edu.au) and Dan Zucker (AAO/Macquarie Lecturer, zucker -@- ics.mq.edu.au) can also be contacted for information on Honours Projects through Macquarie University.
-PhD students who undertake brief (3 month) research projects in their first year, prior to starting their main thesis project can be co-supervised by AAO astronomers in such projects, and some of the Honours projects below may be suitable for this.
+Quentin Parker (AAO/Macquarie Lecturer, qap -@- ics.mq.edu.au) and Lee Spitler (AAO/Macquarie Lecturer, lee.spitler -@- mq.edu.au) can also be contacted for information on Masters Projects through Macquarie University.
+PhD students who undertake brief (3 month) research projects in their first year, prior to starting their main thesis project can be co-supervised by AAO astronomers in such projects, and some of the projects below may be suitable for this.

 Project: 2D spectroscopic analysis of local dwarf star-forming galaxiesSupervisor: Angel Lopez-Sanchez and Heath Jones (Monash)